 7.7.7.
 Type Declaration 'extends'

-Type declarations now support 'extends' keyword for inheritance
+Type declarations now support 'extends' keyword for inheritance declare Person end

 In order to extend a type declared in Java by a DRL declared subtype, repeat the supertype in a declare statement without any fields.